RemyPaulJr/notes/aws/Solutions Architect Associate - SAA/Practice Exam Notes.md

 ---
 ### **AWS Direct Connect**
 - is a networking service that provides an alternative to using the internet to connect to AWS Services.
-Data is delivered through a priv
+Data is delivered through a private network between on-premises data center and AWS.
+Main pricing parameter is DTO (Data Transfer Out)